apwan/clownServer/README.md

 Prerequisite: node, npm, mongodb.
 Clone the release branch, run `npm install` to get required node modules.

-### Lauch server
+### Launch database server
+After the first launch via `mongod` (with `--auth` flag), configurate the admin account:
+- use admin
+- db.addUser('admin','your_password')
+- db.shutdownServer()

-Lauch mongodb with `--auth`, connect by `mongo`, and type:
+Then launch mongodb via `mongod` with the flag `--auth`, connect by `mongo`, and type:
 - use clown
+- db.auth('admin','your_password')
 - db.addUser('clown','clown')
+- exit

-or use your specific  configuration and pass them through command line.
+You can also use your own configuration and pass them through command line.
 See `ctrl/settings.js` to for what parameters to pass.

 Example: